tauri-apps/tao/.changes/linux-transparent-menubar.md

 "tao": patch
 ---

-Change mnubar background color to transparent on Linux.
-This makes the window completely transparent where previously it had an opaque 2px border at the top.
+Change mnubar background color to transparent on Linux when the window is transparent.